 We cannot place your complete fixed bridge until osseointegration is complete.
 In the meantime, you will receive a temporary restoration to protect your implants and restore your ability to properly chew and speak.
 Once your final bridge is ready, we will remove the temporary and attach the ceramic restoration to your implant posts.

 Complete Fixed Bridge Vs. Removable Dentures

 Complete fixed bridges have some benefits over removable dentures.
 Because the restoration is supported by implants, your complete fixed bridge will look, feel, and function just like your natural teeth.
 Unlike a removable denture, your new teeth will never slip or irritate you while eating, chewing, or speaking.

 Traditional dentures also need to be replaced, repaired, or relined every five to seven years.
 Your implants should last for several decades.
 With the proper care and maintenance, your new teeth may even last a lifetime!

 Schedule Your Consultation

-If you would like to learn more about our implant solutions, we are happy to help.
+If you around Edmonds, WA and would like to learn more about our implant solutions, we are happy to help.
 Call (425) 775-1045 to schedule your consultation appointment today!